DameDollaForThree/Project-2-SimpleTweet/README.md

 ## Notes

 - The first and second optional features have already been implemented in part1.
-This can be seen in the gif for part1.
+These can be seen in the gif for part1.

 ---